t4d-classes/bootcamp_02012021/demo-app/exercises/exercise-3.md

 ## Steps

-1. Create a car model with the following properties:
+1. Create a car object for each car with the following properties in an array of cars INSIDE of car tool using the data from the car table:

 - id
 - make